-While in many mythologies there is a certain hierarchy to the gods, the Romans didn’t necessarily adopted this.
+While in many mythologies there is a certain hierarchy to the gods, the Romans didn’t necessarily adopt this.
 Or at least, not at first.
 Still, after a while this did change.
-This has mostly to do with the fact that many of the stories became tangled up with several ideas out of Greek mythology.
+This has mostly to do with the fact that many of the stories became tangled up with several ideas from Greek mythology.

 Diana and Apollo